rossgk2/sign-doc-reuploader/README.md

 You need to have v16 of [node.js](https://nodejs.org/en/) installed.

-## Install and run - command line script
+## Install and run

+There are two versions of this tool: a proof of concept command line tool and an Angular app.
+The Angluar app is still in development.

+### Command line tool

 1. [Download](https://github.com/rossgk2/sign-doc-reuploader/archive/refs/heads/main.zip) the zip of this repo and extract it.
 2. Rename the extracted folder to something (e.g. `fldr`).